 - Teach them to express.
 Toddlers and even older children throw tantrums because they are unable to express their frustration in words.
 So, next time he is angry and about to bash things up, instead of caning him, ask him to express what is wrong.
 You will be surprised to see the change when you keep on doing this.

 - Encourage them to exercise.
 When a child is outdoors, working it out, his brain is releasing endorphins – the hormones that make him feel good.
 He will feel much safer in a better mood than in a gloomy one.

 - Show them in small gestures that you care.
 Be it a school project or a silly story, lend a helping hand.
 It is not enough to say you are there for him.
 It is through these small gestures that you show him you mean what you say.
 Believe me, my mum still listens to everything I have to say and I know that she is still my safety net!

-- Don't hold back the love.
+- Don’t hold back the love.
 Smother your kids with hugs and kisses even if they become slightly embarrassed.
 The age 5-12 for girls and 8-14 for boys is awkward.
-They don't want to be seen with their parents but still crave for the attention.
+They don’t want to be seen with their parents but still crave for their attention.
 You have been through it, you know how it feels!
-So, don't hold back.
+So, don’t hold back.

 Now come on mum, spread the love (and the word by sharing this article)!